novel-yet-trivial/4chan-media-downloader/README.md

 A simple GUI media downloader for 4chan.

+Should work in python 2 or 3; in any OS.

 How to use:

 1. Download the .zip file using the green upper right "Clone or download" button.
-2. Download and install Python 3.6.
+2. Download and install Python 3
 3. Extract the .zip and double click _4c-media-downloader.pyw_.
 4. Paste thread address into the URL field.
 5. Specify a title.